What exactly does it mean to be a Developer Advocate and what roles do they play in the development community?

 So, I guess this is a way for you to put this up front that there are people in our community, in our industry who have this capability to be like voice boxes, be like amplifiers, of our technologies, of our processes.
 So what made you decide to do this?

-Well, I mean I had been a developer advocate for many years and had been travelling to many different conferences around the world and I came across all these other people who were also developer advocates.
+Well, I mean I had been a developer advocate for many years and had been traveling to many different conferences around the world and I came across all these other people who were also developer advocates.
 And the interesting thing is that there isn't really a degree or a course that you can take to become a developer advocate.
 So, the stories of the people who are doing this in different organisations, it's always very unique and very interesting.

 So personally, in the 90s, I was a technical writer writing very sick books that nobody read.
 And I remember the first time I wrote a blog post and I got a response from somebody from the other side of the world, leaving a comment at the end of that blog, was a major breakthrough for me.
 And I'm thinking, “Well, you know, with the internet, with the web, etcetera, with all the technologies that are increasing, the connections between people are much shorter.”